Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Preliminaries and Problem Formulation

 where $\mathbb{E}_C$ denotes the expectation over the internal randomness of the stochastic compression operator $C$. \end{assumption} From~\eqref{eq:propertyofcompressors} and the Cauchy-Schwarz inequality, one obtains that

-where $r_0=2r^2(1-\varphi)+2(1-r)^2$. \begin{remark} Compressors under Assumption~\ref{as:compressor} are quite general.
+where $r_0=2r^2(1-\varphi)+2(1-r)^2$. \begin{remark} Compressors under Assumption~\ref{as:compressor} are general.
 As pointed out in~\cite{liao2022compressed}, the compressors satisfying the Assumption~\ref{as:compressor} cover a class of unbiased compressors~\cite{alistarh2017qsgd,liu2021linear} and biased but contractive compressors~\cite{reisizadeh2019exact,koloskova2019decentralized,taheri2020quantized}.
 Noting that, the compressors satisfying Assumption~\ref{as:compressor} also cover the compressors used in~\cite{wang2022quantization}.
 Furthermore, it is important to note that $\mathbb{E}_C[ \Vert C(x)-x\Vert^2]=0$ if $\varphi=1,~r=1$, which means that the uncompressed case is also included in Assumption~\ref{as:compressor}.
-In other words, the compression errors are not sufficient to ensure privacy, and we need to introduce additional stochasticity. \end{remark}
+In other words, using compressors satisfying Assumption~\ref{as:compressor} alone is not sufficient to ensure privacy,, and we need to introduce additional stochasticity. \end{remark}